preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 User types
 =============================================

-This option is available in Omnia 7.0 and later.

 All users in Omnia will be assigned a user type.
 User types are also used when creating Omnia users and when setting up dynamic groups.
 It's also possible to create customized user profile cards for different user types.

-**Important note!** In Omnia 7.5 authentication settings are set per user type.
+Authentication settings are set per user type.
 See below for more information.

 If any user types for Omnia users has been set up so far, they are listed here, for example: